-Develop a survey to ascertain existing impediments to greater member engagement with NCEES or pursuit of a leadership position; issue survey to all members of NCEES member boards within the next 12 months.
+Develop a survey to ascertain existing impediments to greater member engagement with NCEES or pursuit of a leadership position; issue survey to all members of NCEES member boards within the next 12 months (2016).

-Each zone vice president assigns a mentor to all new attendees at each zone meeting effective with the 2015 zone meetings.
+Each zone vice president assigns annually a mentor to all new attendees at each zone meeting.

-Within 12 months, develop and include information concerning paths to NCEES leadership positions in all messaging and orientation information provided to new members.
+By 2017, develop and include information concerning paths to NCEES leadership positions in all messaging and orientation information provided to new members.

+Collect quantitative data to provide analysis of the impact of NCEES providing additional funding to new members and MBAs to attend NCEES meetings (2017).

 EDUCATION GOAL